stat660-f18/course-questions-wiki/week-12/README.md

 - Question (anguyen152-stat660) : It the cases we can not define how many elements in the array, what should we put in the braces ?
 - Answer (anguyen152-stat660) : We can put a '*'
 - Question (mphan12-stat660): How do you define the dimentions of arrays in SAS?
+- Answer (jduan10-stat660): {dimension-size(s)} specifies the number of elements in each dimension of the array.
 - Question (whu8-stat660):What's the meaning of the parameter in the braces of an ARRAY statement?
 - Answer (whu8-stat660):It indicates the number of elements in the array.